 Are you a single mom battling to make ends meet?

 I know exactly what you are going through!
 Are you spending countless hours at the maintenance court ‘pleading’ for money – for your kid?
 I have stood in those corridors, I have begged, I have placed my hope in our judicial system, thinking justice will prevail.
 And I have walked away disappointed.
 I have had to make some pretty hard decisions in life.
-Placed my pride in my pocket, chose the lesser of two evils, all in hope to just keep afloat.
+I placed my pride in my pocket, chose the lesser of two evils, all in the hope to just keep afloat.

 Keep being faithful in the little things.
 Accept the help you get along the way – little by little, you will get there!

 Do you strive to be better in order to give your kids a better future?